 What do you remember about your time at 826LA?
 Are there any memories that stick out to you?

-I remember my time at 826LA being spent around such creative minds and around people who are so accepting of every walk of life.
+I remember my time at 826LA being spent around such creative minds and around people who were so accepting.
 I remember always looking forward to school ending because . . .
 I could finally start After-School Tutoring.
 I always looked forward to doing my homework.
 I never thought I would say that.
 I would have such a good time doing assignments at 826LA that I just didn’t enjoy anywhere else.
 The tutors, the staff members, [Joel], were all people who I loved seeing almost every day and were the people who made the hardest of assignments the most rewarding and fun to do.
 There are so many memories because every moment in 826LA was one that I hold near and dear to my heart.
 If I were to only choose one single moment, it probably would have to be the time 826LA participated in the Echo Park Parade in the year of 2008.
 The parade was fantastic, and being able to spend it with amazing people just made this memory extra special.

 What role has writing played in your life thus far?
 Do you feel like 826LA prepared you for writing at the collegiate level?

 Writing has definitely played a huge part in my life.
 From writing creative pieces to express my soul to writing a 600-word life essay that would ultimately determine the path of my college career.
 Especially in college, writing is present in all of my classes.
 I feel like 826LA prepared me to write at this level because of the amount and range of writing that 826LA requires of its students.
 I feel that responding to weird and unique prompts got me to approach writing more creatively.
 I can write an essay that can stand out from the crowd and be one of a kind.